DataQualityCommittee/documentation/guidance/RevenueRecognition.md

 In this scenario, the filer would use Revenue from Contracts with Customers with the StatementGeographicalAxis to disaggregate revenue from contracts with customers.

-The filer would use an extension element: Revenue not from Contract with Customer<a href="#1"><sup>1</sup></a> (RevenueNotFromContractWithCustomer) with the StatementGeographicalAxis to disaggregate revenues not from contract with customers.
+The filer would use an extension element: Revenue not from Contract with Customer<sup>[1](#1)</sup> (RevenueNotFromContractWithCustomer) with the StatementGeographicalAxis to disaggregate revenues not from contract with customers.

 The Revenues element would be used for the total revenue (ASC 606 and non-ASC 606 revenue).